The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 The chains and rope come in handy when hiking in Nauthúsagil

-Now let's go back to the rowans which are so characteristic of the Nauthúsagil ravine.
+Now let's go back to the rowans, which are so characteristic of the Nauthúsagil ravine.

-It broke in 1937 and part of the trunk is on display at Skógasafn Museum.
-The tree was analyzed and turned out to be no less than 90 years old!
+The tree was analyzed and found to be at least 90 years old!
 There aren't many trees in the nature of Iceland, so this is amazing for Iceland.

 Rowans in Nauthúsagil

-The old rowan was said to be holy and bad luck would follow those who would cut it down.
+The old rowan was said to be holy, and bad luck would follow those who would cut it down.

-One of the explanations for the rowan growing to such a big size is that sheep had made a shelter by its roots so the rowan got a lot of nourishment.
+One of the explanations for the rowan growing to such a big size is that sheep had made a shelter by its roots, so the rowan got a lot of nourishment.

 The view from Fljótshlíð of Eyjafjallajökull glacier